Public goods games on any population structure: Results

-Small-world networks (SW) reflect the role of network cohesion, measured by clustering coefficients (Fig.~\ref{fig_randomgraph}\textbf{b}).
-We use the Watts--Strogatz algorithm~\cite{watts1998collective} to generate small-world networks.
-Starting from a ring network of $N=100$ where each node has $2d$ neighbors within distance $d=2$ on both sides.
+Small-world networks (WS) reflect the role of clustering coefficients (Fig.~\ref{fig_randomgraph}\textbf{B}).
+We use the Watts--Strogatz algorithm~\cite{watts1998collective} to generate small-world networks, starting from a ring network of $N=100$ where each node has $2d$ neighbors within distance $d=2$ on both sides.
 Then, each node rewires the other end of each edge with probability $p$ (the same edge cannot rewire twice; no self-loops or duplicate edges).
-The clustering coefficient, measuring network cohesion, is approximately $\frac{3(d-1)}{2(2d-1)}(1-p)^3$ (accurate in large populations)~\cite{barrat2000properties}, which decreases as $p$ increases.
-The critical synergy factor $r^\star$ decreases with $p$, which indicates that network cohesion promotes cooperation.
-This result is consistent with the previous conclusions on regular graphs~\cite{su2019spatial} (\ref{sec_appl}), which can be understood as an impact of ``higher-order interactions''~\cite{sheng2024strategy}.
-Notably, network cohesion only significantly promotes cooperation under the DB rule.
-On the one hand, agents interact with second-order neighbors in spatial PGGs (while pairwise games only involve first-order neighbors).
+The clustering coefficient, measuring the abundance of triangles, is approximately $\frac{3(d-1)}{2(2d-1)}(1-p)^3$ (accurate in large populations)~\cite{barrat2000properties}, which decreases as $p$ increases.
+The critical synergy factor $r^\star$ increases with $p$, which indicates that high clustering promotes cooperation.
+This result is consistent with previous findings for regular graphs~\cite{su2019spatial} (\ref{sec_appl}), which can be understood as an impact of ``higher-order interactions''~\cite{sheng2024strategy}.
+Notably, high clustering only notably promotes cooperation under the DB rule.
+On the one hand, agents interact with second-order neighbors in PGGs (while pairwise games only involve first-order neighbors).
 On the other hand, the essence of DB update is competition with second-order neighbors, while the PC rule is with first-order neighbors~\cite{allen2014games}.
-The combination of second-order game interactions and strategy competitions provides enough reach to be influenced by triangle motifs and network cohesion.
+The combination of second-order game interactions and strategy competitions provides enough reach to be influenced by triangles.